Published: 10 October 2020. Last update: 22 Mar 2021.

-As part of the awarded contract, several bus services might see dual-depot arrangements (buses deployed from both Mandai & Bulim Bus Depots) to save costs on dead mileage.
+As part of the awarded contract, Tower Transit has the option of implementing dual-depot arrangements for certain bus services (i.e. have buses deployed from both Mandai & Bulim Bus Depots) to save costs on dead mileage.

 SBS Transit also practices this for cost savings as part of their bid for the Bukit Merah Bus Package, where several long-distance bus services have buses launched from other bus depots under its negotiated contracts.
 In addition, some buses not part of the Bukit Merah Bus Package are garaged and launched from Ulu Pandan Bus Depot.SBS Transit Bukit Merah Bus Package arrangements (Click to expand)

 Bukit Merah Bus Package services – Ulu Pandan Depot (Full Control):